tier4/CalibrationTools/sensor/docs/tutorials/tag_based_sfm_calibrator.md

 A menu titled `Launcher configuration` should appear in the UI, and the user may change any parameter he deems convenient.
 However, for this tutorial, we will use the default values.
 After configuring the parameters, click `Launch`.

 The following UI should be displayed.
 When the `Calibrate` button becomes available, click it.
 If it does not become available, it means that either the required `tf` or services are not available.
-In this case, since the `tf` are published by the provided rosbags, run the first one for a few seconds and then pause it (`ros2 bag play scene0.db3 --clock -r 0.5`).
+In this case, since the `tf` are published by the provided rosbags, run it for a few seconds and then pause it (`ros2 bag play scene0.db3 --clock -r 0.5`).

 ![sensor_calibration_manager](../images/tag_based_sfm_calibrator/sensor_calibration_manager.png)